madaster/madaster.github.io/api.md

 }
 ```

 This will return a **201 Created** response containing the created building in the body and the *location* response header will contain the URL to the `GET` request for the created building.
-You can use either to find the ID of the created building.
+You can use either value to find the ID of the created building.

+To find the right **classification method** for the *classificationType* field, you can use the result from `https://api.madaster.com/api/v2.1/system/classificationmethods` to determine which *id* you need.

 ### Building file
 A building file can be either a source file (IFC/BIM or Excel) or a documentation file.
 The source files are used to supply the building containing these files with information about the contents of the building.
 A building file is a collection of *building file elements* and some metadata to inform the user what the file contains.